juanjosaurio/oneliners/hdd/README.md

 ### Extracting the data

-So far I could user *curl* to get the web page in HTML format:
+So far I could use *curl* to get the web page in HTML format:

 ```
 curl -s "https://www.pcfactory.cl/discos-externos?categoria=422&papa=706"